-1. Verify the qualification and provider credentials
+1. Verify the Qualification and Provider Credentials

-Also, confirm that your provider is a Registered Training Organisation (RTO).
+It's also worth confirming that your provider is a Registered Training Organisation (RTO).
 At Hader Institute of Education, all our courses are nationally recognised and delivered online by experienced trainers.

-2. Evaluate study mode and flexibility
+2. Evaluate Study Mode and Flexibility

 Look at the course structure: which core and elective units are included, and whether they align with your career goals.
+Typical core units may include:

-- Engage respectfully with young people
+- Engaging respectfully with young people

-4. Career pathways and industry outcomes
+4. Career Pathways and Industry Outcomes

 A Certificate IV in Youth Work can open the door to a wide range of roles, including: